thewca/wca-regulations/wca-regulations-2012.md

 - 3j) Any modifications to a puzzle that result in poor performance by a competitor are not grounds for additional attempts.
 - 3k) Puzzles must be clean, and must not have any markings, elevated pieces, damage, or other differences that distinguish any piece from a similar piece.
 - 3l) Puzzles must be approved by the WCA Delegate before use in the competition.
 - 3m) Cube puzzles must have at most one logo.
 For the Rubik's Cube or bigger cube puzzles the logo must be placed on one of the centre pieces.
+[NOTE: “bigger” could mean lots of things.
+I’m not sure the best way to portray this, but “bigger” is definitely not right.]
   - 3m1) Colourless engravings (max.
 1 per colour) are not considered logos.
+[NOTE: I think “max.
+1 per colour” should be “1 per face”?
+Otherwise it doesn’t make any sense at all (How can you have a maximum number of colourless engravings per colour?)
+Also “1” should be written out as “one”]
 - 3n) All brands of puzzles and puzzle parts are permitted, as long as the puzzles comply with all WCA Regulations.